 View this post on Instagram

-However, Hubbard’s presence at an Olympic event has drawn ire from those who feel that she still retains competitive advantage despite satisfying IOC qualifications.
+However, Hubbard’s presence at an Olympic event has drawn ire from those who feel that she still retains a competitive advantage despite satisfying IOC qualifications.
 A spokesperson for Save Womens’ Sports Australasia, discussing Hubbard’s admittance to the Games, said:

 “Testosterone is a red herring … We are forgetting about the anatomy, the faster twitch muscle, the bigger organs.”